saadqaaf/XPS-Spectrum-Visualizer/README.md

-# 📉 Binding Ener Spectrum Visualizer
+# 📉 Binding Energy Spectrum Visualizer

 A linear, interactive visualization tool for exploring the entire X-ray Photoelectron Spectroscopy (XPS) binding energy range.
 Unlike standard tables, this tool maps energies from 0 eV to 120,000 eV on a continuous scale, helping users visualize peak distribution and overlaps.